 Carcinoid syndrome refers to a group of symptoms caused by the systemic release of different kinds of humoral factors like polypeptides, biogenic amines, and prostaglandins mostly from well-differentiated neuroendocrine tumors.
 Previously well-differentiated neuroendocrine tumors were known as carcinoid tumors.
 Neuroendocrine tumors are derived from enterochromaffin cells that are ubiquitous in our body.
-It is reported that only about 8% to 10% of neuroendocrine tumors result into carcinoid syndrome.
+It is reported that only about 10% of neuroendocrine tumors result into carcinoid syndrome.

 Neuroendocrine tumors are relatively rare tumors.
-As mentioned above, only 8% to 10% of neuroendocrine tumors result into carcinoid syndrome.
+As mentioned above, only about 10% of neuroendocrine tumors result into carcinoid syndrome.
 According to Surveillance, Epidemiology, and End Results (SEER), the age-adjusted incidence of nonpancreatic neuroendocrine tumors is 4.7 per 100,000.
 The incidence of neuroendocrine tumors has been rising.
 The incidence of neuroendocrine tumors, including non-pancreatic and pancreatic neuroendocrine tumors, increased from 1.09 to 5.25/100,000 between 1973 through 2004 (per data from SEER).
 This increase in incidence in the past decades is likely due to an increased number of endoscopic and radio-imaging studies.
 Incidence varies by gender and race.
 Recent data suggest the incidence of neuroendocrine tumors is higher in black males compared to Caucasians (6.46 versus 4.6/100,000).
 The ratio of tumor incidence among male and female is almost equal with slightly higher in a male.
 The median age of diagnosis of neuroendocrine tumors is between 55 and 60.

 Carcinoid syndrome occurs when biologically active amines and peptides enter the systemic circulation escaping the first pass metabolism of the liver.
 Normally, these bioactive products are inactivated by the liver.
 However, in cases of neuroendocrine tumors with liver metastasis, either these bioactive products are directly released into the systemic circulation, or they escape inactivation due to deranged liver function.